yjg30737/pyqt-folium-example/README.md

 * Get the location's name with tooltip

 ## See Also
+Note: examples on the list are the static map viewer.
+It doesn't use the server-side at all.
 * <a href="https://github.com/yjg30737/pyqt-googlemap-example">PyQt Google Map Example</a>
 * <a href="https://github.com/yjg30737/pyqt-plotly-example.git">PyQt Plotly Example</a>